Frequently Asked Questions (FAQ)

 add selector option when modifying a test step.
 When selecting an element to interact with, the selectors will be used in order of top-to-bottom.
 If a selector is not working, it may be worth placing a custom selector above it.

-# Are parallel explorations and executions supported by Virtuoso?
+# Are parallel executions supported by Virtuoso?

 # What are differences between the

 element name and test step selector

 When creating a test step, Virtuoso uses the

 Hint to find the element on the page (this selector can be seen by clicking the eye icon and opening the test step properties).